 [Accompanying Shell logo music]

-- Fourth quarter 2013 basic CCS earnings per share excluding identified items decreased by 49% versus the fourth quarter 2012.
-Full year 2013 basic CCS earnings per share excluding identified items decreased by 23% versus 2012.
+- Fourth quarter 2014 basic CCS earnings per share excluding identified items increased by 13% versus the fourth quarter 2013.
+Full year 2014 basic CCS earnings per share excluding identified items increased by 15% versus 2013.

-- Total dividends distributed in the fourth quarter were some $2.8 billion, of which $1.2 billion were settled under the Scrip Dividend Programme.
-During the fourth quarter some 27.2 million shares were bought back for cancellation for a consideration of $1.0 billion.
+- Total cash dividends paid to shareholders in the fourth quarter 2014 were $3.0 billion.
+During the fourth quarter some 27.4 million shares were bought back for cancellation for a consideration of $1.0 billion.

-- The first quarter 2014 dividend is expected to be declared at $0.47 per ordinary share and $0.94 per American Depositary Share (“ADS”), an increase of 4% compared with the first quarter 2013.
+- Royal Dutch Shell is expected to announce a dividend of $0.47 per ordinary share and $0.94 per American Depositary Share (“ADS”) in respect of the first quarter 2015.

-Ben van Beurden, Chief Executive Officer of Royal Dutch Shell plc, hosted a live video webcast of the fourth quarter and full year 2013 results analyst and media presentations on Thursday January 30, 2014 at 14:30 GMT (15:30 CET / 09:30 EST).
+Ben van Beurden, Chief Executive Officer of Royal Dutch Shell plc hosted live video webcasts of the fourth quarter 2014 and full year results on Thursday January 29, 2015.